CST-380-Final-Project/equation-solver/README.md

 * User can see step-by-step solution explanations
 * User can scan and solve multiple equations at once
 * User can export solutions as images or PDFs
+* User can view their history of solved equations
 * User can access advanced math functions (calculus, trigonometry)
 * User can receive practice problems similar to ones they've solved